czbiohub-sf/cerebra/docs/CONTRIBUTING.md

 Before you submit a pull request, check that it meets these guidelines:

-1. The pull request should include tests.
+1. The pull request should include tests, ideally with >60% code coverage.
 2. Functionality should be encapsulated within a function(s) that includes a docstring.
 3. The pull request should work for Python 3.6, 3.7 and potentially 3.8.
 Check https://travis-ci.org/github/czbiohub/cerebra/pull_requests and make sure that the tests pass